Updated on Nov 11, 2019 by Kathryn Burrington

 Blog > Discover the road less travelled on the islands of Cape Verde

-From the tranquility of the mountains to a deserted stretch of soft, white sand, it is easy to escape the crowds on the islands of Cape Verde.
+From the tranquility of the mountains to a deserted stretch of soft, white sand, it's easy to escape the crowds on the islands of Cape Verde.

-If you are looking for the road less travelled, here are three secret hideaways that will take you far off the beaten path.
+If you're looking for the road less travelled, here are three secret hideaways that will take you far off the beaten path in Cape Verde.

 The island of Santo Antão is a photographer’s and hiker’s dream.
 The drive through the spectacular mountainous interior to reach Pedracin Village in the north of the island is simply stunning.

 Once here, you’ll find 20 traditional stone bungalows, linked by pretty, cobbled pathways through the tropical gardens and surrounded by outstanding views.

 Relax by the pool, hike through the valley or visit the island’s largest town, Ribeira Grande, which is just a short drive away and is a great place to explore with cobbled streets and traditional Cape Verdean architecture.

 Perched on a hillside, in the heart of Santiago’s mountains, this small family-run hotel is perfect for seekers of solitude and makes an excellent base for walkers and birders, as well as stargazers.